RasmussenLab/vamb/README.md

 ## Parameter optimisation (optional)

 The default hyperparameters of Vamb will provide good performance on any dataset.
 However, since running Vamb is fast (especially using GPUs) it is possible to try to run Vamb with different hyperparameters to see if better performance can be achieved (note that here we measure performance as the number of near-complete bins assessed by CheckM).
 We recommend to try to increase and decrease the size of the neural network and have used Vamb on datasets where increasing the network resulted in more near-complete bins and other datasets where decreasing the network resulted in more near-complete bins.
-To do this you can run Vamb as (default is `-l 32 -h 512 512`)
+To do this you can run Vamb as (default is `-l 32 -h 512 512`)`:

 ```
 vamb -l 24 -h 384 384 --outdir path/to/outdir --fasta /path/to/catalogue.fna.gz --bamfiles /path/to/bam/*.bam -o C --minfasta 200000
 vamb -l 40 -h 768 768 --outdir path/to/outdir --fasta /path/to/catalogue.fna.gz --bamfiles /path/to/bam/*.bam -o C --minfasta 200000
 ```

 It is possible to try any combination of latent and hidden neurons as well as other sizes of the layers.
 Number of near-complete bins can be assessed using CheckM and compared between the methods.
+Potentially see the snakemake folder `workflow` for an automated way to run Vamb with multiple parameters.

 # Recommended workflow